imagej/imagej.github.io/pages/2012-02-01_-_The_Fiji_Updater_has_been_integrated_into_the_ImageJ2_code_base.md

-The Updater is a heavily adapted [Fiji](Fiji "wikilink") Updater and works in conjunction with the ImageJ [Launcher](Launcher "wikilink") which we still have to integrate into the ImageJ2 code base from .
+The Updater is a heavily adapted [Fiji](Fiji "wikilink") Updater and works in conjunction with the ImageJ [Launcher](Launcher "wikilink") which we still have to integrate into the ImageJ2 code base from {% include GitHub content="repo=fiji|label=fiji.git" %}.

 The reason the Launcher is required is because no Java Runtime Environment handles overwrites of .jar files gracefully when classes